 Observations: Inverurie Town Centre is well serviced by ATM machines.
-Additionally, there are also three Defibrillator units within the town centre allowing residents 24 hour access should they be needed.
-These are well distributed with one being on the western edge of West High Street one in a central location and the third to the south of High Street.
+Additionally, there are also four defibrillator units within the town centre allowing residents 24 hour access should they be needed.
+These are well distributed with one being on the western edge of West High Street, one in a central location, one to the south of High Street and the fourth located at the Bowling Green on Harlaw Road.